-In addition to the cultural resource that were identified during the field study, it is possible that previously unknown resources could be encountered during the course of construction-related activities.
-Additionally, tribes contacted during the AB 52 process requested that mitigation measures be included as part of the project to ensure the proper handling and treatment of any cultural resources encountered on the project site.
-These measures have been included and are identified below.
-With incorporation of these measures, impacts would be less than significant.
+While no Native American/prehistoric cultural resources were identified on the project site, it is possible that unknown resources may be encountered during the course of construction related activities.
+Mitigation has been identified which lays out the procedures to be followed in the event that previously unidentified cultural resources are encountered on the project site.
+These mitigation measure also require the applicant/developer to work with the appropriate Native American tribe should any issues arise.
+With the incorporation of these measures, impacts would be less than significant.

-- 4. In the event that cultural resources are discovered during project activities, all work in the immediate vicinity of the find (within a 60-foot buffer) shall cease and a qualified archaeologist meeting Secretary of Interior standards shall assess the find.
-Work on the portions of the project outside of the buffered area may continue during this assessment period.
-Additionally, the Fernandeño Tataviam Band of Mission Indians and the San Manuel Band of Mission Indians shall be contacted regarding any pre-contact and/or post-contact/historic era finds and be provided information after the archaeologist makes their initial assessment of the nature of the find, so as to provide Tribal input with regards to significance and treatment. - 5.
-The applicant shall, in good faith, consult with the Fernandeño Tataviam Band of Mission Indians and the San Manuel Band of Mission Indians on the disposition and treatment of any Tribal Cultural Resource encountered during all ground disturbing activities. - 6.
-If humans or funerary objects are encountered during any construction activities associated with the proposed project, work within 100-foot buffer shall cease and the County Coroner shall be contacted pursuant to State Health and Safety Code Section 7050.5. - 7.
+- 5. If humans or funerary objects are encountered during any construction activities associated with the proposed project, work within 100-foot buffer shall cease and the County Coroner shall be contacted pursuant to State Health and Safety Code Section 7050.5. - 6.
+In the event that Native American cultural resources are discovered during any construction activities all work within 60-foot buffer shall cease and a qualified archaeologist meeting the Secretary of the Interior standards shall be hired to assess the find.
+The appropriate tribe(s) shall be contacted and provided information and invited to perform a site visit in conjunction with the archaeologist to provide Tribal input. - 7.
+In the event that any issues arise with respect to cultural resources, the applicant shall in good faith discuss and address concerns associated with the development of the site with the appropriate tribe(s).
+A copy of any concerns and the proposed resolution/agreement shall be submitted to the City. - 8.
 If significant Native American resources are discovered and avoidance cannot be ensured a Secretary of Interior qualified archaeologist shall be retained to develop a cultural resource Treatment Plan, as well as a Discovery and Monitoring Plan.
 A copy of the draft document shall be provided to the appropriate tribe(s) for review and comment.
 All in field investigation, assessment and/or data recovery pursuant to the Treatment Plan shall be monitored by a Tribal Monitor.
 Additionally, the applicant and the City of Lancaster shall consult with the appropriate tribe(s) on the discussion and treatment of any artifacts or other cultural materials encountered during the project.

 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact VI.
 ENERGY.
-Would the project: a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? Х b) Conflict with or obstruct a state or local plan for renewable energy or energy efficient? Х a.
+Would the project: or that ma a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction operation? n Х b) Conflict with or obstruct a state or local plan for renewable energy or energy efficient? r X a.
 Project construction would consume energy in two general forms: 1) the fuel energy consumed by construction vehicles and equipment and 2) bound energy in construction materials, such as asphalt, steel, concrete, pipes, and manufactured or processed materials such as lumber and glass.
 Fossil fuels used for construction vehicles and other energy-consuming equipment would be used during site clearing, grading, and construction.
 Fuel energy consumed during construction would be temporary and would not represent a significant demand on energy resources.
 In addition, some incidental energy conservation would occur during construction through compliance with State requirements that equipment not in use for more than five minutes be turned off.
 Project construction equipment would also be required to comply with the latest EPA and CARB engine emissions standards.
 These emissions standards require highly efficient combustion systems that maximize fuel efficiency and reduce unnecessary fuel consumption.